builab/microduplicate_screener/README.md

 - After that, the cross correlation coefficient (CCC) between the bandpass filtered micrograph & each of the 50 aligned micrographs is calculated.
 - If the cross correlation coeffient > CCCthreshold (default = 0.25), it should be a duplicate micrograph.

-NOTE: If multiple shot per hole is used, all the shots from the same holes should be duplicated.
+**NOTE:** If multiple shot per hole is used, all the shots from the same holes should be duplicated.
 You can use this pattern to recognize whether the duplicate is true duplicate.
-NOTE: The bandpass filter is essential for the detection since the imperfect gain normalized background in the micrographs can affect the CCC.
+**NOTE:** The bandpass filter is essential for the detection since the imperfect gain normalized background in the micrographs can affect the CCC.

-'''Installation'''
+##Installation
-Software requirement: IMOD, python mrcfile
+Software requirement: IMOD

-'''Running'''
+python mrcfile, numpy

+###Running
 You need to run on the mrc file after MotionCorr job.
 Bin 8 is necessary to reduce the processing time Output is a text file contain the name of all the duplicate micrographs